Key takeaways

 What is Wrike?

 Launched in 2006, Wrike is an industry-leading project management platform used by more than 1.65 million people each year across 20,000 organizations.
-It was among the early project management solutions to integrate AI into its platform, with a focus on task generation and predictive analytics to reduce repetitive work and support productivity.
+It was among the early project management solutions to integrate AI into its platform, focusing on task generation and predictive analytics to reduce repetitive work and support productivity.

 Wrike now runs on its proprietary machine learning technology, Work Intelligence, which is built directly into the platform.
 Wrike AI enhances everyday project features such as automation and request forms, while also supporting dashboards and the mobile inbox for more efficient work management.